sarah-walker-pcem/pcem/readme.txt

-PCem v8.1
+PCem v9

 PCem is licensed under the GPL, see COPYING for more details.

-Changes since v8:
+Changes since v8.1:

+- New machines - IBM PCjr
+- New graphics cards - Diamond Stealth 3D 2000 (S3 ViRGE/325), S3 ViRGE/DX
+- New sound cards - Innovation SSI-2001 (using ReSID-FP)
+- CPU fixes - Windows NT now works, OS/2 2.0+ works better
-- Fixed various issues with ROM detection/loading
+- Fixed issue with port 3DA when in blanking, DOS 6.2/V now works
-- Implemented DMA controller disable, fixed PC2086/3086
-- Switched IBM XT BIOS from 01/10/86 version to 11/08/82
+- Re-written PIT emulation
+- IRQs 8-15 now handled correctly, Civilization no longer hangs
-- Fixed stuck keys on XT and Amstrad machines
+- Fixed vertical axis on Amstrad mouse
+- Serial fixes - fixes mouse issues on Win 3.x and OS/2
+- New Windows keyboard code - should work better with international keyboards
+- Changes to keyboard emulation - should fix stuck keys
+- Some CD-ROM fixes
+- Joystick emulation
+- Preliminary Linux port

+Thanks to HalfMinute, SA1988 and Battler for contributions towards this release.

 PCem emulates the following machines: